eclipse-thingweb/playground/README.md

 ## Script based Thing Description Validation

 Please have look at the `playground-cli` package for script based TD validation, or at the `playground-core` package, if you're planning to integrate the td validation as a dependency in your own NPM modules.

+## License

+All packages are licensed under the MIT license.